SUSE/doc-unversioned/trento/migration/container-install.md

    docker network create trento-net
    ```

-   > **Note:** When creating the `trento-net` network, Docker typically assigns a default subnet: `172.17.0.0/16`.
+   > **Note:** When creating the `trento-net` network, Docker normally assigns a default subnet: `172.17.0.0/16`.
 Ensure that this subnet is allowed by the rules specified in your PostgreSQL configuration file.
 For more information, please refer to upstream's [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.

 1. Verify the subnet of `trento-net`: